Pangeamt/uima_cas_xmi_restore_segmentation_by_newline/README.md

 ```

 ## Usage
-1) In Inception, export the file as UIMA CAS XMI
+1) In Inception, export the file as UIMA CAS XMI.
-2) The run:
+2) With your preferred python editor:
 ```python
 from uima_cas_xmi_restore_segmentation_by_newline import uima_cas_xmi_restore_segmentation_by_newline